 It’s a classic.
 A stone cold classic.
 Made for a mere $300,000, Halloween made returns of $70 million.
 (Hats off to Carpenter for taking only a $10,000 fee for the film and 10% of the gross.)
 It’s the film that set the scene for all the above and a whole generation of slasher movies.

 Curtis said in a recent interview, “I recognize that it will be my biggest contribution.
 Despite writing books for children, all of my advocacy, all of my politics, all of my own personal journey, my legacy will be Halloween.”
 In fairness, Trading Places would probably come before all the other stuff too.

 1. Halloween 3: Season of the Witch (1982)

-A controversial choice as this is one of the Halloween films that doesn’t have either Myers or Strode in it, but Season of the Witch has two things they don’t.
-Firstly, it’s not a slasher film in which the victims are sexually promiscuous dope smoking teenagers and secondly, the film doesn’t end well.
+A controversial choice as this is one of the Halloween films that doesn’t have either Myers or Strode in it, Season of the Witch has two things those two flicks don’t.
+Firstly, it’s not a slasher film in which the victims are sexually promiscuous dope-smoking teenagers, and secondly the film doesn’t end well.

 In fact, second only to The Wicker Man, Halloween 3 might have the darkest end to any major horror film ever made.
 And you don’t even have to watch the whole film to be terrified.
-Just watch the trailer!
+Just check out the trailer!